dotI0/SPP-Legion-V2-Query-Builder/README.md

 Implementation of additional TrinityCore functionalities is planned for the future.
 The tool is currently in an alpha state and may contain bugs.
 Please use the Issues tab to submit bug reports and feature requests.
+You can find tutorials in the Wiki tab.

 <img width="2560" height="1050" alt="image" src="https://github.com/user-attachments/assets/bfc5189c-5030-466d-b788-8ad60d21fe67" />
 <img width="2560" height="1050" alt="image" src="https://github.com/user-attachments/assets/945b3edf-1a8f-41d0-8840-cae0b9acf5da" />